jbehave/jbehave-core/README.md

 ## Related

-See also the 'jbehave-web' sister project for web extensions to JBehave, and 'jbehave-tutorial' for a decent example of JBehave testing a web app.
+See also the [jbehave-web](../jbehave-web) sister project for web extensions to JBehave, and [jbehave-tutorial](../jbehave-tutorial) for a decent example of JBehave testing a web application.

 ## License

-See adjacent LICENSE.txt file (BSD).
+See LICENSE.txt in the source root (BSD).